 What to See in Puerto Iguazu (town):

 Three Frontiers Landmark, (walk down Av.
 Tres Fronteras).
-Have a look at Argentina, Brazil and Paraguay, all in the same glimpse of the eye while there are cargo freighters making slowly their way along the water.
+Have a look at Argentina, Paraguay and Brazil, all in the same glimpse while freighters slowly making their way along the water.